Heapy/kotbot/core-gen/src/main/resources/latest.md

   sendInvoice, sendGame, sendMediaGroup, copyMessage, forwardMessage to support sending of messages to a forum topic.
 * Added support for Multiple Usernames via the field active_usernames in the class Chat.
 * Added the field emoji_status_custom_emoji_id to the class Chat.

-#### August 12, 2022

-Bot API 6.2

-Custom Emoji Support

-* Added the MessageEntity type “custom_emoji”.
-* Added the field custom_emoji_id to the class MessageEntity for “custom_emoji” entities.
-* Added the method getCustomEmojiStickers.
-* Added the fields type and custom_emoji_id to the class Sticker.
-* Added the field sticker_type to the class StickerSet, describing the type of stickers in the set.
-* The field contains_masks has been removed from the documentation of the class StickerSet.
-The field is still returned in the object for backward compatibility, but new bots should use the field sticker_type instead.
-* Added the parameter sticker_type to the method createNewStickerSet.
-* The parameter contains_masks has been removed from the documentation of the method createNewStickerSet.
-The parameter will still work for backward compatibility, but new bots should use the parameter sticker_type instead.

-Web App Improvements

-* Added the field isClosingConfirmationEnabled and the methods enableClosingConfirmation, disableClosingConfirmation, showPopup, showAlert, showConfirm to the class WebApp.
-* Added the field is_premium to the class WebAppUser.
-* Added the event popupClosed.

-Other Changes

-* Added the field has_restricted_voice_and_video_messages to the class Chat to support the new setting.

 See earlier changes »